marcopaglio/installation-guides/README.md

 ### Linux

+If your aim is only running Java programs on Linux, you only need to install the JRE.
+Instead, if you are planning to do some Java programming, you need to install the JDK.

 #### JRE

-If your aim is only running Java programs on Linux, you only need to install the JRE.
 First of all run the following command on terminal:
 ```
 java -version
 ```